-SUMMER 2016 (please read before you arrive in the United States!)
+SUMMER 2017 (please read the following before you arrive in the United States!)

 - Leonard Swidler, “Understanding Dialogue,” in Rebecca Kratz Mays (ed.), Interfaith Dialogue at the Grass Roots.
 Philadelphia: Ecumenical Press, 2009, pages 10-19.

 - Eboo Patel, “Introduction: The Faith Line,” in Eboo Patel, Acts of Faith: the Story of an American Muslim, the Struggle for the Soul of a Generation.
 Boston: Beacon Press, 2007, pages xi – xix.

 - Diana Eck, “From Diversity to Pluralism,” in On Common Ground: World Religions in America.
 New York: Columbia University Press, 2006.
 Also available here.